 Their First Misunderstanding (IMP, 1911, directed by Thomas Ince).
 Long thought to be among the lost Pickford IMPs, a nitrate copy of Their First Misunderstanding was found in 2006 among a cache of films stored in a New Hampshire barn.
 Restored in 2013, it was “premiered” October 11, 2013 at Keane State College, in a program hosted by Pickford scholar and author Christel Schmidt.
 Originally released January 9, 1911, this one-reel, 997 ft. comedy-drama was Mary Pickford’s debut with the IMP company and her first name-credited film role.
 Co-starring her husband of two days, the film was given a perfunctory review and treated as an average, passable release by the editorial staff of The Moving Picture World.

 However, movie-goers and theater owners in cities as varied as Boston and Omaha found business brisk for both Mary Pickford and Their First Misunderstanding, as noted in the February 4 issue of she MPW.
 The news from Boston, above, ends with a vaguely ominous note, “Licensed exhibitors are viewing the strengthening of the independent manufacturers’ stock companies with more or less seriousness — and questioning.”
 To Laemmle and IMP, this was understood as the not-so-vague threat of potential violence against the independent film companies, and keeping his crews and equipment out of harm’s way — as far away as was practical — might be the best course of action for a while.
 Coincidence or not, by the end of January Laemmle would send his production crew and stock company out of the country at least temporarily: to Cuba.

 This Omaha theater-front, littered with signs for IMP movies, including several for Their First Misunderstanding, appeared in the Feb 4 issue of The Moving Picture World.
 At far right the poster shouting, “EXTRA,” appears to have misspelled her name as Mary Pickerd.

-Although Their First Misunderstanding does not survive, the second IMP movie starring Mary Pickford does.
-The Dream, again co-starring Owen Moore, was released two weeks later on January 23, 1911, also directed by Thomas Ince.
+The second Pickford IMP, The Dream, again co-stars Owen Moore, and was released two weeks later on January 23, 1911, also directed by Thomas Ince.
 What both films had in common was the theme of a drunken and/or neglectful husband who learns the errors of his ways after mistreating his wife.
 Pickford, who had written film scenarios for Biograph, did not write either IMP scenario, although she would shortly be able to write similar plots from first-hand experience.